-But, there’s something else, and it’s not until you enter these grand old dames that the stories of the past emerge, where sometimes their paranormal presence can really be felt.
+But there’s something else, and it’s not until you enter these grand old dames that the stories of the past emerge, where sometimes their paranormal presence can really be felt.

 WARNING!
 Don’t watch this video late at night – only joking!

-Uninhabited for more than half its lifetime, Glengallan Homestead on the outskirts of Warwick remains frozen in time and quite possibly one of Warwick’s haunted buildings.
+Uninhabited for more than half its lifetime, Glengallan Homestead on the outskirts of Warwick remains frozen in time and is quite possibly one of Warwick’s haunted buildings.

 “People come back to the Heritage Centre after going through the house and tell us stories of how they felt a chill or saw someone at a window,” explains Donna Fraser, Chair of Glengallan Homestead Trust.